Match Stereo Videos via Bidirectional Alignment: Experiments

 \textbf{Infinigen SV dataset.} Tab.~\ref{tab:ablation dataset} presents the results of training a state-of-the-art image-based model, RAFTStereo \cite{lipson2021raft}, and our video-based model, BiDAStereo, on various combinations of SceneFlow, Dynamic Replica, and the proposed Infinigen SV datasets to evaluate their generalization ability on Sintel \cite{sintel}.
 The results indicate that incorporating Infinigen SV alongside SceneFlow enhances both models' performance in terms of temporal consistency and accuracy.
 This demonstrates that the value of Infinigen SV extends beyond improving temporal consistency in video-based training, offering benefits in standard image-based training as well.

 \textbf{BiDAStabilizer components.} In Tab.~\ref{tab:ablation bidastabilizer}, we analyze the individual components of BiDAStabilizer.
 The results show that removing the alignment operation, propagation mechanism, or feature-based fusion leads to varying degrees of performance degradation.
 This highlights the importance and effectiveness of each component in the overall performance of BiDAStabilizer.
+In Tab.~\ref{tab:ablation bidastabilizer attention}, we replace the propagation module in BiDAStabilizer with 3D convolution–based architectures and attention variants, while keeping the feature extraction part unchanged.
+As shown, our proposed propagation consistently outperforms these baselines on both benchmarks, demonstrating its superior ability to model temporal consistency.

 \textbf{Updater.} As shown in Tab.~\ref{tab:ablation}, we compare 2D and 3D convolutions in the iterative updater (Sec.~\ref{Motion-propagation based Recurrent Unit}).
 The table reveals that, compared to the 2D model, employing 3D convolutions significantly enhances temporal consistency, with a notable improvement in TEPE from 1.74 to 1.34.
 This demonstrates the effectiveness of processing multiple frames simultaneously.
 However, it is also observed that the accuracy of the method with 3D convolutions decreases slightly, likely due to the fusion of unaligned features across time.
 While prior work \cite{karaev2023dynamicstereo} utilized $1\times1\times5$ convolutions in the updater, we found that enlarging the kernel size across horizontal dimensions leads to a general improvement in both accuracy and temporal consistency.